Last Updated on June 19, 2019 by Christine Kaaloa

 After I stayed at Popeye Media Cafe in Fukuoka, I was charged to keep going.
 Like my explorations of Korean love motels and bathhouses, I was ready to take the tour of manga cafes (aka manga kissas).
 Afterall, what I experienced for a $12 overnight stay was pretty darned exciting and if done right, it could be a ghetto palace.

-A quick look at other Tokyo accommodations I’ve tried
+Other Tokyo accommodations I’ve tried

-Staying at a hostel
+Staying at a hostel in Tokyo

 My first night in Tokyo, I stayed at a hostel in the popular Akihabara district.
 It cost around $22/night for a dorm bed at an old, run-down building with fickle hot water and the reek of cigarette smoke coming from a downstairs bar.
 The showers and bathrooms on each floor were hodge-podge work-around creations ( a shower in a sink? …And a sink built over a toilet?).
 The mattresses were so used, they were practically futons.
 One night was enough.